To cook the crispiest crackling, there are three things you need:

 - Rub the roast with 1 tablespoon of vegetable oil and half a tablespoon of salt (more if you like salty crackling), making sure the oil and salt penetrate the scores.

-- Place the roast on a wire rack inside a baking tray and cook at 240°C (max 250°C conventional) until the rind crackles, up to 50 minutes.
+- Place the roast on a wire rack inside a baking tray and cook at 240°C (max 250°C conventional) until the rind just starts to crackle, up to 50 minutes.
 If the roast is over 2kg, take 10 minutes off this initial crackling time.

 - Turn the oven down to 180°C and cook for 30-35 minutes per kg, depending on how well you like your roast cooked.